Entertainment News Roundup: Colorful, violent and silly, 'The Suicide Squad' makes a comeback; Singer Rihanna is officially a billionaire, Forbes says and more | Entertainment

 Entertainment News Roundup: Colorful, violent and silly, 'The Suicide Squad' makes a comeback; Singer Rihanna is officially a billionaire, Forbes says and more

-The Barbados-born singer, whose birth name is Robyn Fenty, derives an estimated $1.4 billion of her fortune from her 50% stake in the Fenty Beauty cosmetics line, Forbes reported.
-DaBaby loses more gigs despite new apology for anti-gay remarks Rapper DaBaby was dropped from the line-up of two more music festivals on Tuesday despite a third apology for homophobic remarks he made last month The organizers of the iHeartRadio and Austin City Limits festivals said in statements that DaBaby would no longer be performing at their events.
+Allen, who rose to fame in the late-2000s with hits such as "Smile" and "Not Fair", is making her theatre debut in "2:22 - A Ghost Story", a supernatural thriller which opened for previews at the Noel Coward Theatre on Aug.
+3. DaBaby loses more gigs despite new apology for anti-gay remarks Rapper DaBaby was dropped from the line-up of two more music festivals on Tuesday despite a third apology for homophobic remarks he made last month The organizers of the iHeartRadio and Austin City Limits festivals said in statements that DaBaby would no longer be performing at their events.

 Following is a summary of current entertainment news briefs.